The Best Anime Streaming Sites for 2023: Free & Paid

 • https://9anime.live

-No matter which URL you go to, the first page you see is extremely simple, with only a search bar and a link to an alphabetic list at the bottom of the screen.
-If browsing is more your thing, you can click the button to go to the home page, which is what you see in the image below.
+No matter which URL you go to, the first page is straightforward, with only a search bar and a link to an alphabetic list at the bottom of the screen.
+If browsing is more your thing, you can click the button to go to the home page, which you see in the image below.

 Best Anime Streaming Sites: 9Anime

 There’s also a drop-down menu with a good variety of options.
 These include sorting by genre, type, newest, updated, ongoing, added, schedule, and choosing a video at random.
-You can also request an anime that you want to watch by filling out the request form.
-I think that’s a nice touch, since some rare anime may still be missing from the site.
+You can also request an anime you want to watch by completing the request form.
+That’s a nice touch since some rare anime may still be missing from the site.

-On the main page, there is an A-Z sorting bar where you can search for your favorite anime.
+On the main page is an A-Z sorting bar where you can search for your favorite anime.
 There is also a toggle to turn on ads that are safe for the workplace.
-All-in-all, there are over 414 pages of anime on the site, so you shouldn’t have a problem finding one you’ll enjoy.
+All-in-all, the site has over 414 pages of anime, so you shouldn’t have a problem finding one you’ll enjoy.

 Animepahe

 If you’re looking for something different, you can search for titles directly in the search bar.
-Alternately, there’s also a full list of all the anime on the site as well.
+Alternately, there’s also a complete list of all the anime on the site.

 Best Anime Streaming Sites: Animepahe